JChenJChen/IaC/README.md

 # IaC

-Infrastructure-as-Code is the method of deploying and managing infrastructure declaratively with metadata, and ideally automatically applied with CI/CD (continuous integration/deployment) pipeline.
+Infrastructure-as-Code is the method of deploying and managing infrastructure declaratively with metadata.
+Implementing IaC with a CI/CD (continuous integration/deployment) pipeline to automatically apply changes and control state is particularly beneficial in a team/organizational setting.

 This repo focuses on: